As a climbing community, we bear a responsibility for protecting our climbing resources and engaging on the national, state and local levels.

 Wilderness areas have inspired growth and a love for the outdoors in countless individuals.
 Indeed, these areas have been demonstrated to be an especially powerful tool to foster positive growth for disadvantaged children.

-Learn about how the AAC helps facilitate the use of public lands for underprivileged youth here.
+Learn about how the AAC helps facilitate the use of public lands here.

 A sensible fixed anchor policy can help manage the climbing experience, enhance safety, reduce the need for land management restrictions and provide outstanding recreational opportunities.